-The Company has an 89% operating interest in its Botswana subsidiary, Newdico (Proprietary) Limited ("Newdico"), which holds prospecting licenses and applications covering approximately 16,800 square kilometers in northwest Botswana on which there is encouragement for the existence of undiscovered kimberlites in at least three separate areas of the property.
-The Company's minority partner (11%) in this project, Trans Hex Group, is an established South African diamond mining company.
+The Company has an 91% operating interest in its Botswana subsidiary, Newdico (Proprietary) Limited ("Newdico"), which holds prospecting licenses and applications covering approximately 16,800 square kilometers in northwest Botswana on which there is encouragement for the existence of undiscovered kimberlites in at least three separate areas of the property.
+The Company's minority partner (9%) in this project, Trans Hex Group, is an established South African diamond mining company.
+Some, or all, of the current licenses held by Newdico may be subject to the granting of a 2% free carried interest in any mine or mines that may result thereon.